 Being a relative newcomer to the world of Steampunk, I’m not sure I am the best qualified to talk about clothing but I have picked up a few tricks from re-enactment, camping and general outdoor life that might have some value.

 First of all is “getting the look”.
 In re-enactment this is crucially important to the point that most groups will have authenticity officers patrolling around to make sure everything looks just right.
-In Steampunk things are very different.
+In Steampunk things are rather different.

 For a start ”the look” is based upon fantasy and no one knows better than anyone else what “the look” should be.
 For some it might be Vintage or Victorian, for others some kind of airship pirate complete with goggles and a flying helmet.
 Perhaps it’s a Mad Professor, an explorer or a steam powered robot.
 You choose and nobody can say you are wrong.